Lockheed Martin X-44 MANTA

 - AIM-9 Sidewinder Missiles—heat-seeking missiles ideal for short-range air-to-air combat.

-- AIM-120 AMRAAM Missiles—a long-range air-to-air missile with advanced radar-guided technology.
+- AIM-120 AMRAAM Missiles—long-range air-to-air missiles with advanced radar-guided technology.

 - GBU-32 JDAMs—precision-guided bombs for effective ground targeting.